Configuration Parameters

 {path to file}

-Path to the SSL certificate used for connection to the LDAP servers (Active Directory) via a secure SSL/TLS connection.
+Path to the SSL certificate used for secure connection to LDAP servers (Active Directory) via SSL/TLS.

 LdapKeyPath